 After a long period of Visigoth rule, Viseu was conquered by the Moors in 716.

-The city went back to Christian control in 1058 with king Ferdinand I of León victory over the Moors; in 1123 Viseu became part of the County of Portugal (Condado Portucalense).
+The city returned to Christian control in 1058 with king Ferdinand I of León victory over the Moors; in 1123 Viseu became part of the County of Portugal (Condado Portucalense).

 Since then, the city has endured several raids by the Castilian (Spanish) troops.
 To protect Viseu, king D. João I has ordered the construction of ramparts surrounding the city, from which we can still see two of the original seven gates (Porta do Soar e Porta dos Cavaleiros).

 As you can see, Viseu has a glorious past but the city doesn’t settle by living in the past.
-Instead, Viseu has modernized itself and offers to those visiting or living there exceptional conditions and quality of life.
-IT’s not by chance that its population grew from 33 000 people in 1801 to 99 000 in 2011 (last census).
+Instead, Viseu has modernised itself and offers to those visiting or living there exceptional conditions and quality of life.
+It’s not by chance that its population grew from 33 000 people in 1801 to 99 000 in 2021 (last census).

 Below, I’ll show you the itinerary (you can see the map later) that I suggest you to do to discover the wonders of Viseu; in addition, I’ll show you where you can spend the night.